-When it comes to cooking, I like to get creative whenever possible and that means being flexible with my ingredients, adjusting the flavors, or creating a new twist on an old recipe.
-However, when it comes to this chicken noodle soup recipe, I am un-apologetically organic.
-There is simply no comparison for the rich, meaty, authentic chicken flavor you will find in an organic chicken.
-None.
+When it comes to cooking, I like to get creative whenever possible.
+That means being flexible with my ingredients, adjusting the flavors, or creating a new twist on an old recipe.
+However, when it comes to this chicken noodle soup recipe, I am UN-apologetically organic.
+There is just no comparison for the rich, meaty, authentic chicken flavor you will find in an organic chicken.

-An old-fashioned Chicken soup wouldn’t be the same without hearty, tender egg noodles that taste just like they were freshly made.
-My mother always used Alberto’s extra wide egg noodles in her soup and that tradition lives on in my kitchen.
+An old-fashioned Chicken noodle soup wouldn’t be the same without hearty, tender egg noodles that taste freshly made.
+My mother always used Alberto’s extra wide egg noodles in her soup, and that tradition lives on in my kitchen.
 You can find these noodles at most local grocery stores.

-My favorite part of this recipe, besides its incredible flavor and taste, is the ease of making it and because it only takes a few basic ingredients to create an entire pot of healthy, delicious, mouthwatering soup.
+My favorite part of this recipe, besides its incredible flavor and taste, is the ease of making it.
+It only takes a few essential ingredients to create an entire pot of healthy, delicious, mouthwatering soup.

-Give this one a try and see what old-fashioned chicken noodle soup should really taste like!
+Give this one a try and see what old-fashioned chicken noodle soup should taste like!